hide

 Uruguay was the first Latin American country to allow civil unions, in a law called Ley de Unión Concubinaria.
 Then, in 2009, same-sex couples were allowed to adopt.
 Uruguay has consistently taken a lead on LGBTQ+ equality, and it’s no surprise to see the nation ranked in the top 20 worldwide for safety and legal protection.

-In terms of TEFL, Uruguay is an underrated gem (a recurring theme!), with a high-quality education system and free university tuition.
-Wages aren’t brilliant, but opportunities abound - Uruguay ranks ‘moderate’ for English proficiency, so while standard wages at educational facilities won’t make you rich, you’ll find plenty of tutoring opportunities to top up your income.
+As for TEFL?
+Uruguay is an underrated gem with a high-quality education system and free university tuition.
+Wages aren’t brilliant, but opportunities abound.
+Uruguay ranks ‘moderate’ for English proficiency, so while standard wages at educational facilities won’t make you rich, you’ll find plenty of tutoring opportunities to top up your income.

 A comparatively small country by South American standards, Uruguay is an interesting, diverse and - most crucially here - progressive country.
 It might not top the prospective TEFL teacher’s bucket list, but just like neighbouring Chile, Uruguay deserves consideration.